CAFDataProcessing/worker-document/README.md

 ### worker-document

-This repository defines public base classes which facilitate the creation of projects generated from the [worker-document-archetype](worker-document-archetype).
-The project can be found in [worker-document](worker-document).
+This repository defines public base classes and it can be found in [worker-document](worker-document).

-### worker-document-archetype

-This repository is a Maven Archetype template for the generation of a new generic CAF Document Worker project.
-Generation of a worker project with the Maven Archetype will produce a generic Document Worker with minimal functionality.
-The project can be found in [worker-document-archetype](worker-document-archetype).

 ### worker-document-framework